veronika-simic/docker/Notes.md

 3. Run tests, if they are success deploy it to AWS Elastic Beanstalk

 Docker is not needed in this workflow.
 Docker is a tool that makes these tasks a lot easier.
+First we are going to install react-app
+These are the commands we are going to need:

+1. npm run start (starts development server)
+2. npm run test
+3. npm run build (for building production version)